 - Regular APR: 15.99 percent to 22.99 percent variable

-The Chase Sapphire Preferred card comes with a number of valuable perks and benefits.
-For starters, it comes with a complimentary DashPass membership for at least 12 months (must be activated by March 31, 2022), which gets you unlimited deliveries with no delivery fee and reduced service fees on orders of $12 or more.
+The Chase Sapphire Preferred comes with a number of valuable perks and benefits for cardholders.
+For starters, this card comes with a complimentary, yearlong DashPass membership (must be activated by March 31, 2022), which gets you unlimited deliveries with no delivery fee and reduced service fees on orders of $12 or more.

-Recent changes to the Chase Sapphire Preferred also include a $50 credit on hotel stays purchased through Ultimate Rewards after each cardmember anniversary and a 10 percent anniversary point bonus.
-Every account anniversary, cardmembers will earn bonus points equal to 10 percent of total purchases made in the previous year.
+Recent changes to the Chase Sapphire Preferred also include an annual $50 credit on hotel stays purchased through Ultimate Rewards after each cardmember anniversary and a 10 percent anniversary point bonus.
+On the account anniversary date, cardmembers will earn bonus points equal to 10 percent of the total purchases made in the previous year.

-The Sapphire Preferred card also comes the purchase protection, extended warranty coverage and trip cancellation coverage.
-The trip cancellation and interruption protection reimburses up to $1,500 per person and $6,000 per trip and covers nonrefundable travel costs such as flights, hotels and site-seeing tours.
+The Sapphire Preferred also comes with purchase protection, extended warranty coverage and trip cancellation coverage.
+Trip cancellation and interruption insurance shields up to $10,000 per person and $20,000 per trip and covers nonrefundable travel costs such as flights, hotels and site-seeing tours.

-If you travel frequently, these other perks will also interest you:
+If you travel frequently, these other perks may also appeal to you: